 At-home peels are convenient, and there is no need to make an appointment or drive to the esthetician.
 All you need is a few spare minutes at home.

 Another difference is the cost.
-An individual at-home peel price is typically around 10 dollars each, while professional peels will cost several times that amount.
+An individual at-home peel typically costs around 10 dollars each, while professional peels will cost several times that amount.

 When to Do a Peel